AWS CloudFormation StackSets and AWS Organizations

 For information about the permissions needed to disable trusted access, see Permissions required to disable trusted access.

-You can disable trusted access using the AWS Organizations console.
-If you disable trusted access with AWS Organizations while you are using AWS CloudFormation StackSets, all previously created stack instances are retained.
-However, stack sets deployed using the service-linked role's permissions can no longer perform deployments to accounts managed by AWS Organizations.
+Only an administrator in an Organizations management account has permissions to disable trusted access with another AWS service.
+You can disable trusted access only by using the Organizations console.
+If you disable trusted access with Organizations while you are using StackSets, all previously created stack instances are retained.
+However, stack sets deployed using the service-linked role's permissions can no longer perform deployments to accounts managed by Organizations.

-On the Organizations side, you can disable trusted access by using either the AWS Organizations console, by running a AWS CLI command, or by calling an API operation in one of the AWS SDKs.
+You can disable trusted access by using either the AWS Organizations console, by running an Organizations AWS CLI command, or by calling an Organizations API operation in one of the AWS SDKs.